spacebeam/core/README.md

 ```

 ## Settings
-All computer league configuration is done in /etc/bw.yml.
+All configuration is done in /etc/bw.yml.
 This file must parse as valid YAML or the competition will not start.

 <table>
 <tr><th>Name</th><th>Value</th></tr>